Bitwise-01/hyprPulse-/README.md

+__Instagram part of the code isn't working at the moment; I'll fix it when I get the chance.__

 # hyprPulse

 hyprPulse, an interactive brute force tool that can simultaneously attack multiple accounts, from multiple sites, using multiple wordlists; all while staying anonymous.